xiude13/writerdown/README.md

 - Refresh panels using the refresh button in each panel

 ### How to Export
-- In vscode use Ctrl Shift P to on command
+- In vscode use Ctrl Shift P to open command
 - Lookup/Search WriterDown: Export (to your desired format)
 - File Saves into a created output folder within your project directory
 ---